 Family-style meals are served in the NESC dining hall.
 Meals are prepared by NatureBridge staff.

 As in all areas of the park, all “smellies” will need to be removed from vehicles.
-Personal toiletries will be stored inside dormitories and any snacks brought by groups will be stored in the dining hall in a designated storage container.
+Personal toiletries will be stored inside cabins and any snacks brought by groups will be stored in the dining hall in a designated storage container.

 NatureBridge